nisargpatel7042lva/2D-Platformer-Unity/README.md

 Coins and Pickups: Coins and Pickups to make gameplay feel fun.

-## Getting Started:
-Clone the repository.
-Open the project in Unity (compatible with Unity 20xx.xx).
-Explore the sample scenes and adapt them to fit your game concept.
-Customize player sprites, tilesets, and level design to create your unique platformer experience.
-Documentation:
-Refer to the Wiki for detailed documentation and guidelines on using the template, implementing new features, and optimizing your game.

-## Contributions:
-Contributions are welcome!
-Whether you want to fix bugs, improve existing features, or add new functionality, feel free to fork the repository and submit pull requests.

 ## License:
 This project is licensed under the MIT License - see the LICENSE file for details.